firefly-iii/docs/docs/docs/how-to/firefly-iii/installation/self-managed.md

 Open this file using your favorite editor.
 There are instructions what to do in this file.

 Make sure you configure at least the database.
-For SQLite, you can drop all the configuration except `DB_CONNECTION=sqlite`.
+For SQLite, you must drop all the configuration except `DB_CONNECTION=sqlite`.

 ### Initialize the database